k88hudson/popcorn-supertext-js/README.md

 popcorn.supertext.js
 ====================

+Supertext is a text plugin for popcorn.js.
+It can be used to create subtitles, or add text to any target element on the page.
+There is a subtle fade in/out transition by default, but Supertext supports custom transition times, container classes, active/inactive states, and styles for inner text.

-Supertext is a text plugin for popcorn.js based on the footnote and subtitle plugins.
-Instead of showing/hiding divs with `style.display`, it shows/hides text by adding and removing an "active" class.
+Supertext is based on the footnote and subtitle plugins, but instead of showing/hiding divs with `style.display`, it handles this with clases and css3 transitions.

 How it works (when a target is specified)
 -------------